Rocky Flintoff: Career

 76 from 98 balls on debut.
 He made his debut for Lancashire second-XI in April 2024, two days after his sixteenth birthday.

 He made an unbeaten half-century in April 2024 for Lancashire second-XI against Durham second-XI, from 78 balls.
 The following week, he scored his first century for Lancs second-XI, making 116 from 165 balls against Warwickshire second-XI.
 His innings included 11 fours and three sixes and included a partnership of 39 with his older brother Corey.
 At the age of 16 years and 16 days old, he become the third youngest player to score a century in the 2nd XI Championship, and the youngest ever for Lancashire, beating the previous record of 16 years and 266 days held since 1994 by his father.

 In June 2024, he signed a professional contract with Lancashire.

 He made his List A debut for Lancashire against Kent in the One-Day Cup on 28 July 2024, becoming their youngest-ever player at the age of 16 years and 113 days.

 Flintoff scored his maiden List A half-century when he hit 88 against Middlesex on 8 August 2024.

 Flintoff made his first-class debut at the Oval on 22 August 2024, for Lancashire against Surrey in the County Championship.
 Aged 16 years and 137 days, he became the youngest player to represent county at this level, and scored 32 in his first innings.

 In July 2025, he was drafted by 100 ball cricket side Northern Superchargers ahead of the 2025 The Hundred season.
 Flintoff did not play in any of the Superchargers' first three matches and then left the squad due to an unspecified injury.

+In March 2026, Flintoff signed a contract extension with Lancashire tying him into the club until at least the end of the 2027 season.

+On 11 August 2026, Flintoff hit his first senior professional century in Lancashire's One-Day Cup match against Somerset at Taunton.
+Flintoff hit 10 fours and seven sixes in an innings of 123 from 76 balls in Lancashire's 443/6.